Achraf99Jday/StatLog/README.md

 # StatLog
-For now the script just logs your keystrokes and sends you an email of every phrase you write.
+For now the script just logs your keystrokes and sends you an email of every phrase you write (in later phases it'll send stats).

 **HOW TO USE**